The Werewolves of Millers Hollow: Gameplay

 Before the game starts, a person will be designated as the game master.
 That person then randomly gives each player a card, after which each player secretly discovers their identity by looking at the card.

 All players are divided into two teams: the townsfolk (some of them having special roles) and the werewolves.
-The townsfolk's aim is to uncover and eliminate all werewolves, while the werewolves' aim is to stay unmasked and eliminate all townspeople.
+The townsfolk's aim is to uncover and eliminate all werewolves, while the werewolves' aim is to stay undiscovered and eliminate all townspeople.

 The game follows a day-night cycle and is structured as follows: